AI-generated (Gemini Pro)

 Is Google Analytics GDPR Compliant in 2026?
 Full Guide

-Google Analytics itself is not illegal — but using it incorrectly can violate GDPR, and many websites do.
+Google Analytics itself is not illegal — but using it incorrectly can violate GDPR.
 This guide explains the main risks and how to use Google Analytics in a compliant way in 2026.

 - Google Analytics (GA)